priyavrat-misra/personal-website/content/blog/structs-i.md

 ---
 title: "A Voyage to Structs"
-date: 2025-01-29T08:15:00+05:30
+date: 2025-02-12T08:55:00+05:30
-description: ""
-subtitle: "without getting lost."
+description: "Part 1: Defining, Initializing and Assigning Structs."
+subtitle: "Definition, Initialization and Assignment."
 tags: ["c++", "programming"]
-draft: true
 ---
 ### Motivation
-I'm back, albeit a little rusty!
-It'd been a while since I've written anything; life got in the way - new job, new priorities, and all that jazz and I'm not exactly sure what prompted me to dust off my portfolio today.
-Perhaps it was the domain renewal email or perhaps it was the realization that two years have passed since I started writing an article that's still lingering in draft form, waiting for its chance to shine (or be completely rewritten).
+I’m back, folks!
+Though I must admit, I’m a little rusty.
+It’s been a while since I’ve written anything.
+Life, as it tends to do, got in the way—new job, new priorities, you know the drill.
+I’m not entirely sure what inspired me to dust off my portfolio today.
+Perhaps it was the domain renewal email or perhaps it was the realization that two years have passed since I started writing an article that's still lingering in draft form, waiting for its chance to shine (or, more likely, to be completely rewritten).
 But today I'm dusting myself off and diving back in, ready to share some fresh thoughts.
-Join me, if you will, on a voyage to structs.
+Join me, if you will, on _A Voyage to Structs_.

-> Note that this article is entirely focused on structs in C++, majority of the concepts here will apply to C, and some might even apply to other [C-family languages](https://en.wikipedia.org/wiki/List_of_C-family_programming_languages), but no promises.
+> A quick note: this article focuses exclusively on structs in C++, though most of the concepts here are applicable to C, and some might even apply to other {{<a_blank title="C-family languages" url="https://en.wikipedia.org/wiki/List_of_C-family_programming_languages">}}.
+But hey, no promises.

 ### Introduction
-Quoting cppreference,
+Let’s kick things off with a definition from _cppreference_:

 > A struct is a type consisting of a sequence of members whose storage is allocated in an ordered sequence.

-If you read it carefully, that sounds a lot like arrays, but the catch here is that, it doesn't say anything about the data type of the members, which means we can have members with separate data types, either fundamental or compound.
-Due to which, structs can't be laid out in memory as uniformly as arrays.
-But thankfully, the C++ gods have thought of a solution for this problem, which I will discuss later in the article.
+Now, if you’re paying attention, that might sound a lot like arrays.
+But here’s the catch: it doesn’t say anything about the data type of the members.
+This means we can have members of different types—whether fundamental or compound.
+This flexibility makes structs more complex in memory layout compared to arrays (_spoiler: this will be the subject of a future article_).

-Now, in the definition it says, "A struct is a type", let's see what are all the various things "type" means in this context,
-- an user defined type
+So, what does "type" mean in this context?
+Well, here’s a quick breakdown:
+- **A user-defined type**: You create it.
+You define it.
+It’s yours.
-- a compound type, (also sometimes called composite data types) are types that are defined in terms of other existing data types
+- **A compound type**: These are types made up of other types (basically the "Frankenstein" of types).
-- a class type, is a type that is a `struct`, `class`, or `union`
+- **A class type**: This could be a `struct`, `class`, or `union`.
-- a program-defined type
-> The C++20 language standard defines the term “program-defined type” to mean class and enumerated types that are not defined as part of the standard library, implementation, or core language.
-In other words, “program-defined types” only include class and enum types that are defined by us (or a third-party library).
+- **A program-defined type**: In C++20, this refers to class and enum types *we* define, not those that come with the standard library or the core language.

 ### Defining Structs
-As structs are program-defined types, we must first describe them to the compiler before use.
-Structs can or can not have a name (also called a _type tag_).
-If there's no name then they are known as anonymous structs, and as one would expect, it can't be referenced again.
-It is useful only in some special contexts, such as inside a `typedef` or a `union`.
+Since structs are program-defined types, we need to describe them to the compiler before we use them.
+Structs can either have a name (a _type tag_) or not.
+If there’s no name, we call them anonymous structs—pretty self-explanatory.
+Anonymous structs are useful in special contexts, like inside a `typedef` or `union`.

-Let's start out on how the structs are defined in C, next we will see some additional ideas added by C++.
+Let’s start with how structs are defined in C, and then we’ll dive into some C++ additions.
 ```c
 struct Direction {
     int dx;